comapi/comapi-sdk-js/docs/initialisation.md

 # SDK Initialisation

-To initialise the sdk, you will need a few pre-requisites ...
+To initialise the SDK, you will need a few pre-requisites ...

 1) A configured API space

 2) An authentication provider that can generate a jwt that matches the auth scheme configured for your Api Space.

-3) The generated JWT `must` include the provided nonce as a claim in th generated jwt
+3) The generated JWT `must` include the provided nonce as a claim in the generated jwt

 ## ES6